Br-Endcraft/KillRanking/README.md

 ###Warning!!! if you are using the flatfile, I'll remove it in next release.

-To pass all user of the flatfile to MySQL, make sure if your config.yml has this line
+To move all users of the flatfile to MySQL, make sure if your config.yml has this line

 ```yaml
 enable_mysql: true